Madhoganj: Geography

+Madhoganj is located at 27.12°N 80.15°E. It has an average elevation of 131 metres (429 feet).
+Madhoganj was a Junction Railway Station during Narrow Gauge era in the 1990s connecting Auhadpur via Rudamau, Bilgram & Sandi Nawabganj with a 49 km Line.
+After Unnao-Balamau Line was made Broad Gauge, Madhoganj-Auhadpur NG Line was closed.
+Madhoganj is connected to Lucknow via Balamau Junction & to Kanpur via Unnao Junction.

 History

 Madhoganj originated as a bazaar in the village of Rudamau.
 At the turn of the 20th century, it was described as "a thriving centre of trade in grain, cotton, and other articles."
 It had a post office, an upper primary school, and a police force of 11 officers.

 Madhoganj's municipal board was established in 1872.
 In 1903, a railway branch line was built between Madhoganj and Balamau.
 Then in 1909, another line was built connecting Madhoganj with Sandi via Bilgram.

 The 1961 census did not count Madhoganj among the urban areas of Hardoi district, due to "non-fulfilment of urban conditions."
 Madhoganj's market, held on Tuesdays and Fridays and mainly dealing in grain and kirana items, was recorded as having an average attendance of 6,000 people at the time.

 Economy

 As of 1971, the economy of Madhoganj was described as a hybrid between the commercial, service, and industrial sectors.
 The main items imported were jaggery, cloth, and raw groundnuts.
 The main items manufactured were groundnut oil, handloom cloth, and shoes.
 The biggest export was groundnut oil, followed by wheat and arhar.